coderefinery/jupyter/content/motivation.md

 :alt: A comparison between pure Python code and a Jupyter Notebook highlights how Jupyter Notebook can include much more elaborate narrative than regular code files.
 :width: 100%

-**Jupyter notebooks can contain much more than just regular code.
+Jupyter Notebooks can contain much more than just regular code.
 (CC-BY).
 ```

 - **Code, text, equations, figures, plots**, etc. are interleaved, creating a *computational narrative*.